 **Due to the ongoing pandemic, we are asking patients with COVID symptoms to not schedule an appointment at this time.

 Another area that is commonly x-rayed is the abdomen.
-Performing an abdominal x-ray can help assess a person’s digestive tract and also identify swallowed items.
+Performing an abdominal test can help assess a person’s digestive tract and also identify swallowed items.

-Please speak to your physician to establish whether or not an X-Ray is an appropriate imaging test for you.
+Please speak to your physician to establish whether or not this treatment is an appropriate imaging test for you.

 WHAT TO EXPECT

 An X-Ray is completed by a certified technician or trained radiologist.